 We’re also working closely with faith and community leaders to empower people to come forward if they have information about FGM.

 If you are a regulated professional, such as a health worker, social worker or teacher, you are required by law to report any ‘known’ cases of FGM directly to the police via our non-emergency number 101.
+If you're deaf or hard of hearing, use our textphone service on 18001 101.

 ‘Known’ means that you have either visually identified that FGM has been carried out, or you have had direct verbal disclosure from the child affected.

-A partnership between Barnardo’s and the Local Government Association (LGA) to improve FGM services.
+The National FGM Centre A partnership between Barnardo’s and the Local Government Association (LGA) to improve FGM services.